 Why Your Jaw May Be Sore After Wisdom Teeth Extraction

-The removal of lower wisdom teeth causes trauma to the surrounding muscles and sometimes bones.
-This trauma can lead to a condition called trismus, a restriction to mouth opening.
+However, removing the lower wisdom teeth can lead to a condition where the muscles of the jaw contract, or tighten, called trismus.
+This can restrict the mouth from opening.
 Trismus is especially common when the third molar is impacted.

 Trismus is often painful and can impact speech and the ability to eat.
-Trismus often goes away when the muscles begin to repair themselves, and does not require treatment.
+The condition often goes away when the muscles begin to repair themselves, and does not require treatment.
 If your sore jaw does not go away on its own, talk to your dentist or oral surgeon.
+Click here to find a dentist in your area.

-It is important to follow all of your dentist or oral surgeon’s recovery instructions after the procedure.
+Typical recovery time is one to two weeks, but it’s important to follow all of your oral surgeon’s recovery instructions after surgery.
 A sore jaw after wisdom teeth extraction is common, but make sure to tell your dentist or surgeon if something doesn’t feel right.
+If pain gets worse instead of better in the days following surgery, contact your provider.

-Having a wisdom tooth extracted can be pricey if you don't have dental insurance.
+Having a wisdom tooth removed can be pricey if you don't have dental insurance.
 Find the right dental plan for you today.